 Note: A lot of seasonings are to taste; I tend to do a handful of this and a few squirts of that.
 Just taste and adjust and remember that it’s easier to add than to take away.

 Add everything except salt and pepper to a Dutch oven (or larger if needed) pot.
-Bring to a boil then lower to a simmer.
-Cook until beans are tender, but not mushy.
+Let it boil and then allow to simmer for 2 minutes.
+Cook it until the beans are softer, but not mushy.
 Season with salt and pepper, remove bone, and serve.